cmclaughlin24/hermes/README.md

     A subscription's filters are composed by setting the `filterJoin` property to `AND`, `OR`, or `NOT`, which determines the logical combination of filter results.
 Each filter compromises:

     - `field`: Object key in the message's payload against which the filter is applied.
-Nested keys are delimited by "." and array elements re delimited by "\*"
+Nested keys are delimited by "." and array elements are delimited by "\*"
     - `operator`: Defines how the field's value is evaluated, such as `EQUALS`, `NEQUALS`, `OR`, or `MATCHES`
     - `dataType`: The data type of value being evaluated
     - `value`: The value to be compared

     After filtering subscriptions, the service requests data for any **request** subscribers that should receive a notification.
 All subscriber types are rehydrated and validated.
-If a subscriber is deemed invalid, it is discarded, and error emsage is logged to the console.
+If a subscriber is deemed invalid, it is discarded, and error message is logged to the console.

     _Designer's Note: A distribution rule can set the `bypassSubscriptions` flag to `true`.
 This indicate the subscriptions for a distribution event should not be retreived and instead the message's `recipients` property contains a list of user's who should be notified instead._